4/24/2025

 Vice President of Investor Relations

-Thanks and good morning to everybody.
+Thanks, and good morning to everybody.
 Welcome to CNX's first quarter Q&A conference call.
-Today we will be answering questions related to our first quarter results.
-This morning we posted to our Investor Relations website an updated slide presentation and detailed first quarter earnings release data such as quarterly E&P data, financial statements and non-GAAP reconciliations which can be found in a document titled 1Q 2025 earnings results and supplemental information of CNX resources.
-Also we posted to our Investor Relations website our prepared remarks for the quarter which we hope everyone had a chance to read before the call as the call today will be used exclusively for Q&A. With me today for Q&A are Nick Deolius, our President and CEO, Alan Shepard, our Chief Financial Officer and Abneet Bell, our Chief Operating Officer.
-Please note that the company's remarks made during this call including answers to questions include forward-looking statements which are subject to various risks and uncertainties.
-These statements are not guarantees of future performance and our actual results may differ materially as a result of many factors.
+Today, we will be answering questions related to our first quarter results.
+This morning, we posted to our Investor Relations website an updated slide presentation in detailed first quarter earnings release data, such as quarterly E&P data, financial statements, and non-GAAP reconciliations. which can be found in a document titled 1Q2025, Earnings Results and Supplemental Information of CNX Resources.
+Also, we posted to our investor relations website our prepared remarks for the quarter, which we hope everyone had a chance to read before the call, as the call today will be used exclusively for Q&A. With me today for Q&A are Nick DeUlias, our President and CEO, Alan Shepard, our Chief Financial Officer, and Navneet Bell, our Chief Operating Officer.
+Please note that the company's remarks made during this call, including answers to questions, include forward-looking statements, which are subject to various risks and uncertainties.
+These statements are not guarantees of future performance, and our actual results may differ materially as a result of many factors.
 A discussion of the risks and uncertainties related to those factors in CNX's business is contained in its filings with the Securities and Exchange Commission and in the release issued today.
-With that, thank you for joining us this morning and Operator can you please open the call up for Q&A at this time.
+With that, Thank you for joining us this morning, and operator, can you please open the call for Q&A at this time?

 speaker